• About

 Or, to be more grammatically correct, “with whom I would like to have lunch.”
 So, now that’s out of the way, here’s the list and why:

 John Lennon.
 Man, where do you start?
-How ‘bout, “We miss you terribly.
+How ‘bout: “We miss you terribly.
 You left too soon.
 But you left us with so much — to sing, to think about, to remember that ‘All you need is love, love.’
-I really like those glasses.
+I really liked those glasses.
 Yoko, not so much.”
 I’d let him know that I’ve seen Help countless times and it’s still fab.

 William Shakespeare.
 My collection of The Complete Works, I’ll never get through.
 There may be a comment made hinting about his authorship being in question, now a legitimate field of scholarly inquiry.
 I’ll mention that I saw Richard Burton portray his best Hamlet at the Lunt-Fontanne Theatre on Broadway.
 I’d ask if he liked being known in literary history simply as “The Bard,” and if those frilly, starchy Elizabethan collars were terribly uncomfortable.